Linear and Nonlinear Frequency-Division Multiplexing: Linear and Nonlinear Frequency-Division Multiplexing

-Modulation begins with selecting matrix of symbols $[s_\ell^k]$ according to a constellation $\Xi$ and computing \eqref{eq:wdm-signal}.
+The modulation begins with choosing the symbols $s_\ell^k$ from a constellation $\Xi$ and computing $U(\lambda,0)$.
 This can be done directly in the spectral domain \eqref{eq:wdm-signal}, or starting in the temporal domain \eqref{eq:u-U}.
-The transmitted signal in the spectral domain is
+The transmitted NFT signal is

-where $U(\lambda,0)=\ft(u(\tau,0))/\sqrt 2$.
+where $U(\lambda,0)=\ft(u(\tau,0))$.
 Finally,